Dr Jack Closs - Clinical Psychologist

 The first thing to say is that I am a Counselling Psychologist, registered with the Health Care Professions Council (HCPC).
-As a Counselling Psychologist I am trained to doctoral level to deliver researched and evidence-based therapy from a variety of therapeutic ‘models’.
-This allows me to tailor therapy to your individual needs by selecting aspects of therapy models that will be most helpful to you.
-If you want to find out more, I have written a little about how psychologists are different from a counsellor, psychotherapist and psychiatrist below.
+As a Counselling Psychologist, I am trained to a doctoral level to deliver researched and evidence-based therapy from a variety of therapeutic models.
+This allows me to tailor therapy to your individual needs.

 I have worked in mental healthcare since 2010, qualifying as a counselling psychologist in 2017.
 Currently, I am employed in an NHS psychotherapy service; I offer cognitive behaviour therapy to people with common mental health conditions.
 Whilst training, I gained experience in using psychological therapies across a broad range of NHS mental health services, with adults, adolescents and families.
 I have worked both in outpatient and inpatient settings.